mirai-engineering/CAI-CryptoPredictiveAI/README.md

     properties.bootstrap.server='PATH.local:9092'
 ) FORMAT PLAIN ENCODE JSON; ``` </code></pre>

-(Alternatively a pushed-based approach can be done using the `RisingWave` python SDK)
+(Alternatively a push-based approach can be done using the `RisingWave` python SDK)

-The data will be efficiently stored into buckets in `Minio`. `Mlflow` is also installed in this step, but we will use it later during the training process for model monitoring and evaluation.
-The next picture shows the `Minio` interface:
+The data is stored in MinIO buckets for efficient access and durability. `MLflow` is also installed at this stage, though it will be used later during the training phase for model tracking and evaluation.

 <p align="center">
   <img src="https://github.com/brunoclbr/CryptoPredictiveAI/blob/bruno/images/minio.png?raw=true" width="900" alt="Kafka UI">